ni/nimble/docs/nimble-spright-requirements-adr.md

 prevention versus detection, and the efficacy of automated versus manual processes compared to the cost of automation.
 -->
-- It will be up to UI component developers to decide where to put their components.
-Nimble code owners may redirect developers to Spright if a component does not belong in Nimble.
-There will be no formal oversight to make sure components that belong in Nimble go there rather than Spright, but guidance may be given informally at Stratus UI Working Group, etc.
-- Nimble code owners will (continue to) enforce requirements for all submissions to Nimble.
+- Nimble code owners review any new code in Nimble and any new directories added in the Spright packages (before new ownership is established), so they will ensure components go where they should.
-- It will be up to Spright code owners (i.e. component developers) to enforce baseline component requirements like unit tests, Storybook tests, and Storybook docs.
+- It will be up to Spright code owners (i.e. component developers) to enforce component requirements like unit tests, Storybook tests, and Storybook docs.
-- It will be up to Spright code owners to conform to the repo's naming conventions, structure, and other patterns.
+- It will be up to Spright code owners to enforce conformance to the repo's lint rules (i.e. do not disable or suppress), naming conventions, structure, and other patterns.